dzsoker023/Factorio-Access/devdocs/scanner.md

 # The Big Idea

 Let's step back and pretend that this isn't Factorio or Lua.
-We are in some programming language which has all the features we might want and without the constraints of needing to be safe to store in global.
+We are in some programming language which has all the features we might want and without the constraints of needing to be safe to store in storage.
 The obvious solution in that situation is to get some sort of list of new entities or tiles, and feed them into classes.
 And indeed, that's what we do.
 But with some Lua-specific and Factorio-specific tricks.
 This allows pushing all of the complexity to one spot, and makes extension and modification of the scanner possible without having to understand the rest.
 To see this, read any of the backends-- can you implement a callback that handles one entity?
 Yes.

 But.
 This is Lua.
 So instead of classes we have closures and metatables.
-And we don't get closures because we have to store in global.
+And we don't get closures because we have to store in storage.
 Our only hammer is metatables, and as they say if all you have is a hammer...
 The way that Lua does OOP is via metatable tricks.
 See [Programmihng in Lua](https://www.lua.org/pil/16.html) for some information.
 This is Lua 5.1, but nothing changed about metatables in Lua 5.2.

 Factorio allows registering metatables by name with some boilerplate ceremony.
 We already use this in e.g. rulers.
 One invents a name which must never change, and then registers it at the top level.
 This makes a number of things complicated, most notably inheritance.
 For the sake of simplicity therefore we just drop empty methods in when a backend doesn't need them.
 For the most part that means exactly one: `on_new_entity` or `on_new_chunk`.

 The elephant in the room of course is that single-entity.lua does in fact appear to be using callgbacks.
 This is true, but that too is a trick.
 In table-helpers.lua, a helper function called `nested_indexer` exists which knows how to chain metatables together.
-By using this, we can write the function at the bottom of backends/simple.lua which is able to hide away the complexity of packing callbacks and other things that can't safely store into global behind metatable tricks.
+By using this, we can write the function at the bottom of backends/simple.lua which is able to hide away the complexity of packing callbacks and other things that can't safely store into storage behind metatable tricks.
 The restriction is that one must do all of this at the top level of the code so that it loads when control.lua does, not after.
 This is fine for scanner, and indeed as can be seen in single-entity.lua works quite well.

 The result of all of this is that one needs to know barely anything to add to it.
 While Lua OOP isn't really friendly to new Lua users, copying code around and changing some strings is enough.